ccallawa/alyvix_doc/test_case_building/selector_overview.rst

    object at a glance.
 #.
 The **test case object list** :ref:`shows the principal properties <alyvix_selector_interface_list>`
    (excluding the component tree) of each test case object, with one line for each object.
 #.
-The **list actions** let you quickly select or deselect all test cases in the list.
+The **list actions** let you quickly select or deselect all test cases in the list, and copy
+   the name of a test case object.
 #.
 The **filtering and search** fields let you select all test case objects with a given resolution,
    or that contain a given text string in either the :guilabel:`Name` or :guilabel:`Date modified` fields.
 The Search field uses a non-regex substring search, and the :nobutton:`x` action